the meeting

 But such beauty’s very common

-I use oil pastel, oil sticks, markers, and scrapers charcoal and pigment sticks, newspaper, and graphite to make marks whichever fits the moment
+I use oil pastels, oil sticks, markers, scrapers, charcoal, pigment sticks, newspaper, and graphite to make marks, whichever fits the moment

-UV protected, Signed on the back.
-The work is on plywood panel and is ready to hang.
+UV protected, signed on the back.
+The work is on a plywood panel and is ready to hang.
 No further framing is needed

 Ref: 21/03